GriffinPlus/dotnet-libs-logging/README.md

 *Griffin+ Logging* features a flexible *log message processing pipeline* that is fed with log messages that pass the filter defined by the *log configuration*.
 By default log messages are simply written to the console (*stdout*) using a tabular layout.
 The *log message pipeline* can be replaced by setting the `Log.LogMessageProcessingPipeline` property to a pipeline stage of your choice.

 A pipeline stage class must implement the `IProcessingPipelineStage` interface.
 For the sake of simplicity, `ProcessingPipelineStage` is a base class that implements the common parts that rarely need to be overridden.
 For pipeline stages that perform I/O it is recommended to use the `AsyncProcessingPipelineStage` as base class to decouple I/O from the thread that is writing a log message.
-Both classes provide a `FollowedBy()` method that allows you to chain multiple pipeline stages in a fluent API fashion.
+Both classes provide an `AddNextStage()` method that allows you to chain multiple pipeline stages.
+Pipeline stages can influence whether a log messag is passed to subsequent stages by the return value of their `IProcessingPipelineStage.Process()` method.
+If `IProcessingPipelineStage.Process()` returns `true` the log message is passed to subsequent stages.
+Returning `false` stops processing at this stage.

 *Griffin+ Logging* comes with the following processing pipeline stages:

+- Generic Pipeline Stages
+  - Implementations
     - `CallbackPipelineStage`
-  - A processing pipeline stage that simply invokes a specified callback to process log messages
+        - Log messages are processed by invoking specified callbacks
         - Processing is done synchronously
+- Pipeline Stages emitting Text
+  - Text can be influenced using a formatter that can exchanged via the `Formatter` property
+    - `TableMessageFormatter` : Log messages are printed in a tabular fashion (default)
+    - ... more to come ...
+  - Implementations
     - `ConsoleWriterPipelineStage`
+        - Log messages are printed to the console as defined by the formatter
-  - A processing pipeline stage that writes log messages to the console (*stdout* or *stderr*, can be configured per log level)
+        - Log messages can be written to *stdout* or *stderr* (depending on their log level)
-  - Printed text can be influenced using a formatter that can be plugged in as a strategy (default: tabular layout)
         - Processing is done asynchronously
     - `FileWriterPipelineStage`
-  - A processing pipeline stage that writes log messages to a custom file
+        - Log messages are written to a custom file as defined by the formatter
-  - Written text can be influenced using a formatter that can be plugged in as a strategy (default: tabular layout)
         - Processing is done asynchronously

 ### Requesting a Log Writer